-As a marriage and sex educator, I’ve helped thousands of women with low libido and this is what I hear them say:
+As a marriage coach, I’ve helped thousands of women with low libido and this is what I hear them say:

 “I love my husband but sex feels like a chore.”